 - Forcible requisitioning of workers strikers (apart from cases in public essential services)

-- Various laws on public services make provision for the requisitioning of staff where the national economy could be affected.
+- Various laws on public services – such as the Regulatory Law on the Railways Service, the Law on the National Register of Vehicles, the General Communications Law and the internal regulations of the Communications and Transport Secretariat - make provision for the requisitioning of staff where the national economy could be affected.

 Limitations or ban on strikes in certain sectors: